lf-/gankra.github.io/blah/tower-of-weakenings/index.md

 These situations are especially nasty because you can't obviously just point at one optimization and say "oh it's that one, that one is bad".
 How do you decide which seemingly-innocent optimization is a problem?
 This is what a memory model is for.

-You define an "Abstract Machine" that your language is "emulating" the semantics of, and then optimizations which change the observable behaviour of "the abstract machine" are "bad".
+You define an "Abstract Machine" that your language is "emulating" the semantics of, and then optimizations which change the observable behaviour of "the Abstract Machine" are "bad".
 This is basically the same situation as a SNES emulator glitching out and flipping Mario upside-down.
 You generally want your emulator to faithfully reproduce the game!

 Conversely, having a memory model also defines the scope of what programmers are allowed to expect to work, and the compiler doesn't have to care about somehow trying to faithfully reproduce things that don't work on the Abstract Machine.
 Returning to SNES emulators, this is like refusing to support romhacks that do things that wouldn't work on the actual hardware, because you have no idea what on earth that even means.
 Harsh, but fair!